I suppose technically this title is a contradiction, as no animal that is extinct can be dangerous as they are well…. Extinct!

 Scale this up and imagine what the likes of the Golden, Bald, Harpy and Crowned Eagles could do if they were the size of the Haast’s Eagle and as powerful.
 It would be a Hitchcock style nightmare!

-Whilst there is some debate over whether or not it was a predator or a scavenger its power is still undisputed.
-It could bite with a force of over 2000 pounds which is comparable to 1 ton over twice that of a modern day tiger which has the strongest bite of any terrestrial Mammal alive today.
+Whilst there is some debate over whether or not it was a predator or a scavenger, its power is still undisputed.
+The Andrewsarchus could bite with a force of over 2000 pounds which is comparable to 1 ton, over twice that of a modern day tiger.

 Titanoboa was a prehistoric snake appearing shortly after the Dinosaurs died out.
 It grew to just over 50 feet long and weighed over 1 ton.